What is CARBAGLU?

 • Inflammation of the tonsils

-• Reduced red cells and protein molecules in red blood cells
+• Reduced red blood cells, and hemoglobin in red blood cells

 • Ear infection